-Tasha C. Ring, M.Ed., Directress and Principal Consultant
+Tasha C. Ring, M.Ed., Directress and Lead Mentor

 Ms. Ring is a licensed early childhood and elementary educator specializing in multisensory-based methodologies.
 She has tutored and taught students of all ages with varied gifts and abilities.
-Her broad experience in the education field has included sales, marketing and administrative positions with prominent companies such as Kaplan, Inc. and Pearson Education, but her passion remains working directly with students in a teaching capacity.
-As such, she continues to guide classes, as well as some tutoring sessions.
-Her desire to create more personalized experiences for youth led her to the founding of Meridian Learning in 2008.
-An early and continuous advocate of a “less is more” approach to learning, she is honored to be among the first innovators of the microschool movement.
+Her broad experience in the education field has included sales, marketing and administrative positions with prominent companies such as Kaplan, Inc. and Pearson Education, but her passion remains working directly with students and teachers as a guide and mentor.
+Her desire to create more personalized, developmentally-aligned experiences for youth led her to the founding of Meridian Learning in 2008.
+An early and consistent advocate of a “less is more” approach to education, she is honored to be among the first innovators of the microschool movement and is widely regarded as a thought leader in the evolving landscape of learner-centered practice.

 Ms. Ring completed her Masterʼs in Education, teacher training and certification at Xavier University in Cincinnati, Ohio, and her Bachelor’s in Arts and Entertainment Management at Eastern Michigan University.
 She received an early childhood credential from the American Montessori Society, one of the premier Montessori advocacy organizations.
 She has extensive training in several methods of reading and language instruction, including Orton-Gillingham and Lindamood-Bell®.
 Since 2013, she has thoroughly engaged in the study of mindfulness, and she incorporates these exercises into both curriculum and parent-teacher education.
-She is a longtime practitioner of social-emotional learning and regularly consults with leaders in this field.
-Committed to best practice, continued professional development and whole child well-being, her current studies include literature on hunter-gatherer societies and intentional communities.
-Ms. Ring is also a specialist in arts integration; having spent many years studying dance and designing dance programming for several organizations including Indianapolis Parks, she is a fervent advocate for all art forms and their continuous value in learning and in life.
+Committed to best practice, continued professional development and whole child well-being, her most recent studies include research related to hunter-gatherer societies and intentional communities.
+Ms. Ring is also a specialist in arts integration; having spent many years studying dance and designing dance programming for several organizations including Indy Parks and Recreation, she is a fervent advocate for all art forms and their persistent value in learning and in life.

 In addition to her work with Meridian Learning, Ms. Ring has written for various publications and websites including The Huffington Post and BabyCenter.
-In 2017, she started a minimalist Montessori lifestyle blog to help inspire less consumerism, and she now co-hosts an online community focused on the practice of Montessori in the 21st century.
+In 2017, she started a minimalist Montessori lifestyle microblog to help inspire less consumerism, accompanied by an online community focused on the practice of Montessori in the 21st century.
+Currently, she shares reflections on education and entrepreneurship in the Substack publication, Mindful Microschools.
 Her most meaningful role is that of mother to three children, her greatest gifts and wisest teachers.

 Hokyoung Kim, M.Ed., Meridian Montessori Primary Guide